solenee/ProjetDLP_maui/README.md

 files in the same directory.
 You can design your own CollectionReader to perform the reading task as long as it respects the following requirements :
   * set the JCas document language
-  * set the JCas document text.
-For a given document, it should be the text to analyze (we want to process one document per JCas)
+  * set the JCas document text : for a given document, it should be the text to analyze (we want to process one document per JCas)
   * create a FileDescription annotation per document to analyze, initialize its "fileName" field with the file ID and its "absolutePath"